A generalized matrix-valued Allen--Cahn model and its numerical solution: Numerical Experiments

-To test the convergence order of the rescaled ETDRK$r$ schemes for the vector-valued Allen--Cahn equation, we take a sequence of time steps $\tau=0.1\times 2^{-k}$ with $k=0,1,\ldots,4$ to obtain the corresponding numerical solution at $t=1$.
-Furthermore, since the exact solution of \eqref{eq:MAC} is unavailable, we use a reference solution obtained with a very small time step $\tau=0.1\times 10^{-10}$.
-The $L^2$- and $L^{\infty}$-errors between these numerical solutions and the reference solution are shown in Tables \ref{tab:1}.
-We observe that the convergence rates of the rescaled ETDRK$3$, ETDRK$4$, and ETDRK$5$ schemes are about $3$, $4$, and $5$, respectively, in agreement with Theorem~\ref{thm:conv}.
+We first test the temporal convergence of the rescaled ETDRK$r$ schemes for $r=3,4,5$ with $\kappa=5$.
+We take a sequence of time steps $\tau=0.1\times 2^{-k}$ with $k=0,1,\ldots,4$ to obtain the corresponding numerical solution at $t=1$.
+Furthermore, since the exact solution of \eqref{eq:MAC} is unavailable, we use a reference solution obtained with a very small time step $\tau=0.1\times 2^{-10}$.
+The $L^2$- and $L^{\infty}$-errors between these numerical solutions and the reference solution are shown in Table \ref{tab:1}.
+We observe that the convergence rates of the rescaled ETDRK$3$, ETDRK$4$, and ETDRK$5$ schemes are about $3$, $4$, and $5$, respectively, in agreement with Theorem \ref{thm:conv}.